DOT Proposes Painted Bike Lanes, Not Protection, for Amsterdam Above 110th

 DOT plans to put Amsterdam Avenue north of 110th Street on a road diet.
 But instead of extending the protected bike lane on Upper West Side north into Morningside Heights, the project calls for painted bike lanes.

-Under the plan, Amsterdam would gain painted bike lanes between 113th Street in Morningside Heights and 162nd Street in Washington Heights [PDF].
+Under the plan, presented to the Community Board 9 transportation committee last night, Amsterdam would gain painted bike lanes between 113th Street in Morningside Heights and 162nd Street in Washington Heights [PDF].
 The new configuration would eliminate one through lane in each direction — with some exceptions where car traffic is heaviest — and add left turn bays, left-turn treatments to slow drivers, loading zones, concrete pedestrian islands, and painted curb extensions.

 Motorists killed four people walking and severely injured 28 pedestrians and eight cyclists on Amsterdam from 110th to 168th between 2010 and 2014, according to DOT.
 Dozens of intersections inside the project area saw more than 10 injuries each between 2010 and 2014, and there were around 600 total injuries along the corridor during that time frame.